Quickstart

 }

-1. In the ASP.NET project directory execute the code below to create a migration and update the database.
+1. In the ASP.NET project directory execute the commands below to create a migration and update the database.

 Terminal